blockforgewp/blockforge-wp/README.md

 Current package: `blockforge-wp-early-access-0.1.0-rc1.zip`

-Early Access price: `€49 one-time payment`
+Early Access price: `€49 one-time payment, taxes may apply at checkout.`

 ## What is included in Early Access?